-9. ELECTION OF OFFICERS
+8. ELECTION OF OFFICERS

-Ms. Ward addressed the committee regarding the by-laws requiring yearly elections of Chair and Vice-Chair to the committee.
-The committee voted in Neil McMullen, to serve another year as Chair and Karen Mullins to serve another year as Vice Chair.
+Chelsea Favero, Forward Pinellas staff, addressed the committee regarding the by-laws requiring yearly elections of Chair and Vice-Chair to the committee.
+Ms. Favero opened the floor for nominations, as well as express the current Chair and Vice-Chairs willingness to serve another year.
+Cheryl Stacks made a motion for Joan Rice to service another year as Chair and Heather Sobush to serve another year as Vice-Chair.
+It was seconded by Caroline Lanford and passed unanimously.